Fody/Fody/readme.md

 There are two options for an organization.

-##### Apply a multiplier to the Patron cost
+  1. Apply a multiplier to the Patron cost.
     The [Patron tier](https://opencollective.com/fody/order/3059) has no upper bound on the monthly amount.
 This allows an organization with multiple developers to pay a single monthly price.
-For example:

- * An organization with 5 developers would pay $15 per month, i.e. 5 x $3 per patron
- * An organization with 10 developers would pay $30 per month, i.e. 10 x $3 per patron and so on.
+For example: An organization with 5 developers would pay $15 per month, i.e. 5 x $3 per patron.
+An organization with 10 developers would pay $30 per month, i.e. 10 x $3 per patron and so on.

-##### Create an Open Collective organization
+  2. Create an Open Collective organization
     A organization can [Create an Open Collective organization](https://opencollective.com/become-a-sponsor) and then allow their developers to draw on the funds from that organization.
 See [FAQ for backers](https://opencollective.com/faq/backers).
 This is the recommended option as it also opens up the opportunity for developers to select other projects they feel need support.

 #### Do all developers in a organization need to become Patrons?